 - Credit Score: 540+

-Invoice financing converts outstanding invoices into immediate cash for your small business.
-Terms vary by lender, but in general, an invoice financing company will advance businesses up to 80-90 percent of the accounts receivable value, deducting an overall processing fee and a weekly factor from the reserved portion until the invoice is paid in full.
+Accounts receivable financing—also known as invoice factoring or financing —converts outstanding invoices into immediate cash for your small business.
+High risk commercial lenders’ terms vary, but an invoice financing company will generally advance businesses up to 80%-90% of the invoices’ value, deducting an overall processing fee and a weekly factor from the reserved portion until the invoice is paid in full.
 The remaining balance is then remitted to the borrower in the form of a rebate.

-Unlike other financing options, the creditworthiness of your business is less of an approval factor.
-What’s essential in invoice financing is the creditworthiness of your customers.
-For this reason, invoice financing may be a good option for your high risk business, as long as you operate in the B2B space and have outstanding receivables on the books.
+While the creditworthiness of your business is less of an approval factor, your customers’ creditworthiness is.
+For this reason, accounts receivable financing might be a good option for your high risk business, as long as you operate in the business-to-business space and have outstanding receivables on the books.

 - Annual Revenue: $150,000+